YangLi1/01_Git_and_Intro/README.md

 [8.
 Read the entire input one line at a time and then output the even numbered lines followed by the odd-numbered lines]

-Implements a DeQue.
+Here, we can implement a DeQue.
 We read through the lines, if it is odd numbered line, we add it to the end of the Queue.
 If it is even numbered line, we add it to the beginning of the Queue.
 Using a DeQue, we only need to read through the lines one time.
 Thus, it should be faster than using Queue or Stack

 	function void evenOdd
 		while there are lines in the file